Story

 Virginia Woolf At The Badger Inn

-Situated in the heart of the wonderful village of of Lelant.
+Situated in the heart of the wonderful village of Lelant.

 Our wonderful pub was given its present name in 1975.
 Previously known as the The New Inn, Praed’s Arms, then The Lelant Arms (1899-1975), it was considerably extended and modernized in 1900, becoming the building we know today.

-Three of Virginia Woolf’s letter describe her visits to the Badger Inn.
+Three of Virginia Woolf’s letters describe her visits to the Badger Inn.

 Late in the morning of Christmas Eve 1909 Virginia Woolf- then Virginia Stephen- made a snap decision to come to Cornwall.
 She caught the 1pm train from Paddington and arrived at what is now the Badger Inn at 10.30pm on Friday 24th December 1909.
 Thomas and Sarah Dunstan, the landlord and his wife, were probably surprised at this late booking, but may have been glad for the business as The Lelant Hotel had no other guests.

 Virginia’s love affair with Cornwall is well documented and was as strong as ever.
-On Christmas Day, in a letter to her artist sister, Venessa Bell, she says:
+On Christmas Day, in a letter to her artist sister, Vanessa Bell, she says:

 “ I am so drugged with fresh air I can’t write, and now my ink fails.
 As for the beauty of this place, it surpasses every other season.
 I have the hotel to myself- and get a very nice sitting room for nothing.
 It is very comfortable and humble, and infinitely better than the Lizard or St Ives”